The Death Match: Investigation in Germany

 After the publication of a report in a German newspaper repeating the Soviet version, a case about the "Death Match" was opened by the prosecution office of Hamburg in July 1974.
 As Soviet authorities did not collaborate on the case, it was closed in March 1976.
 In 2002, the Ukrainian authorities informed Hamburg about their new investigation, so the case was reopened, but finally closed by the investigation commission in February 2005.
 The commission was not able to find any connections between the game and the execution of people who participated in it, nor any person responsible for the executions being still alive.
 Radomski had been killed on 14 March 1945.

 In popular culture

-The Death Match has inspired numerous films, books, and articles.
+The "Death Match" has inspired numerous films, books, and articles.

+The Third Half (1962)

+Soviet Russian director Yevgeny Karelov's 1962 black-and-white film The Third Half was inspired by two 1958 novels: Aleksandr Borshchagovsky's Alerting Clouds (Trevozhnye oblaka) and Piotr Severov and Naum Khalemsky's The Last Duel (Posledni poyedinok).

-Two Half Times in Hell (1962)
+Two Half Times in Hell (1961)

-Two Half Times in Hell was a 1962 Hungarian war film in which Germans would play against Hungarian labour servicemen of war.
+Two Half Times in Hell was a 1961 Hungarian war film in which Germans would play against Hungarian prisoners of war.